HabitatFramework/UserGuide/interface/interface.rst

 	Indicates the current status of the proposed OSMM Update, as follows:

 		* Proposed = the OSMM update has not be accepted or rejected by a user yet
-		* Pending = the OSMM update has been accepted and is awaiting to be applied (see see :ref:`bulk_osmm_update_window` for more details).
+		* Pending = the OSMM update has been accepted and is awaiting to be applied (see see :ref:`bulk_osmm_update_window` for more details)
 		* Applied = the OSMM update has been accepted and applied
 		* Ignored = the INCID was manually updated when an OSMM update was still proposed or pending and hence the OSMM update was ignored
-		* Rejected
+		* Rejected = the OSMM update has been rejected

-IHS Summary
+Summary
-	Concatenation of the proposed IHS habitat and multiplex codes based on the new OSMM attributes.
+	Concatenation of the proposed primary and secondary habitat codes based on the new OSMM attributes.

 INCID Status Section
 --------------------